-Today, the Dragonborn still serve primarily as warriors and commanders, filling out the ranks of the Swords as stalwart fighters.
+Today, the Dragonborn still serve primarily as warriors and commanders, filling out the ranks of the militia as stalwart fighters.
 Most Dragonborn trace their lineage to one of the early clans which aligned with Alm, and some families are well known for their continued and distinguished service in the military.
 Some key leaders of these Dragonborn clans were among the first Paragons to be recognized by the Church.

 Notable Dragonborn NPCs:

 - Patrin Delmirev: Commander of the current garrison at Westmere, who earned much glory and renown in the recent war against the Yellow Moon goblin tribe.